-With internet dating becoming more common and women being more prevalent in the workforce, situations sometimes arise where a parent sharing custody of their children faces a prospective relocation of the child or children–possibly some distance away from where the other parent is located.
+With internet dating becoming more common and women being more prevalent in the workforce, situations sometimes arise where parents sharing custody of their children face a prospective relocation of the child or children–possibly some distance away from where the other parent is located.

 A family law attorney will explain “child relocation” to you and can represent you if you decide to fight the relocation.
-In many cases, a lawyer will have a significant impact on the way your case is resolved and help you take steps to ensure the outcome you are seeking to obtain.
+In many cases, a lawyer will significantly impact the way your case is resolved and help you take steps to ensure the outcome you are seeking to obtain.

 The Best Interest of the Child

 The legal standard used to determine the best interest of the child in Ohio is found in Ohio Revised Code (ORC) Section 3109 (F)(4).
 The “best interest” factors are:

 - The wishes of the child’s parents regarding the child’s care;